pivotal/docs-tap/tekton/install-tekton.hbs.md

 # Install Tekton

-This topic describes how to install Tekton Pipelines from the Tanzu Application Platform package repository.
+This topic tells you how to install Tekton Pipelines from the Tanzu Application Platform package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install